awsdocs/aws-organizations-docs/doc_source/best-practices_member-acct.md

 + Use a hardware\-based device that does not rely on a battery to generate the one\-time password \(OTP\)\.
 This approach helps ensure that the MFA is impossible to duplicate and isn't subject to battery fade risks while in long\-term storage
   + If you do decide to use a battery\-based MFA, be sure to add processes to check the device periodically, and replace it when the expiry date approaches\.
   + Create a plan to handle the logistics of needing to maintain 24/7 access to the token in case it is needed\.
-+ Unlike our [recommendation for the master account root user](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_mfa), for member accounts you can re\-use that physical MFA device for multiple member accounts\.
++ Unlike our [recommendation for the management account root user](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_mfa), for member accounts you can re\-use that physical MFA device for multiple member accounts\.
 However, reusing this MFA device can create issues when teams are geographically distributed\.
 In those instances where you need 24/7 access to credentials protected by this MFA device, we recommend that you print and store the QR code\.
 Document the QR code's purpose, and seal and store it in accessible safes across the time zones you operate in, according to your information security policy\.
 + Store the MFA device according to your information security policy but ***not*** in the same place as the associated password for the root user\.
 Make sure that the process to access the password and the process to access the MFA require different access to different resources \(people, data and tools\)\.
 + Any access of the MFA device or its storage location should be logged and monitored\.

 ## Don't add a phone number to the account contact information<a name="best-practices_mbr-acct_phone-number"></a>
-+ You can normally rely on the [phone number from the organization's master account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_phone-number) for any critical account recovery\.
++ You can normally rely on the [phone number from the organization's management account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_phone-number) for any critical account recovery\.
 Therefore, we believe it’s unnecessary operational overhead to add a telephone number to the contact information for a member account\.
 Therefore, we recommend that you don't add a phone number to the account contact information\.

 ## Review and keep track of who has access<a name="best-practices_mbr-acct_review-access"></a>
-+ [As we recommended for the master account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_review-access), you should periodically review the personnel within your business who have access to the email address, password, MFA, and phone number to ensure you maintain access to the member account's root user\.
++ [As we recommended for the management account](orgs_best-practices_mgmt-acct.md#best-practices_mgmt-acct_review-access), you should periodically review the personnel within your business who have access to the email address, password, MFA, and phone number to ensure you maintain access to the member account's root user\.
 Align your review with existing business procedures\.
 However, it’s worth adding a monthly or quarterly review of this information to ensure that only the correct people have access\.
 + Ensure that the process to recover or reset access to the root user credentials is not reliant on any specific individual to complete\.
 All processes should address the prospect of people being unavailable\.
 + Ensure that the process to recover or reset access to the root user credentials can't be completed by a single individual\.
 It’s important that this process require the cooperation of multiple personnel to complete\.

 ## Document the processes for using the root user credentials<a name="best-practices_mbr-acct_document-processes"></a>
-+ It’s common for important processes, such as the creation of the organization's master account, to be a planned process including multiple steps with multiple personnel\.
++ It’s common for important processes, such as the creation of the organization's management account, to be a planned process including multiple steps with multiple personnel\.
 We recommend that you document and publish that plan, including the steps to be performed and their sequence of completion\.
 This approach helps ensure that the decisions made are followed correctly\.
 + Document the performance of important processes as they are performed to ensure you have a record of the individuals involved in each step and the values used\.
 It’s also important to provide documentation about any exceptions and unforeseen events that occur\.

   If an exception or unforeseen event does occur, document the time it occurred, who left the room, and what was taken out\.
 You should then also document who returned to the room and what was brought back in\.